-Are you tired of your laptop automatically going to sleep when you shut it’s lid?
-Here’s how you can make your laptop do what you want it to do when you’re ready to put it up.
+Are you tired of your laptop automatically going to sleep when you shut its lid?
+Here’s how you can make your laptop do what you want it to do when you’re done with it.

-Please Note: Do NOT put your laptop in its bag while its running, as it will almost certainly overheat.
-You have been warned.
+Warning: Do not put your laptop in its bag while it’s running!
+It will almost certainly overheat.

 Thankfully, it’s easy to change the settings.
 Simply click the battery icon in your system tray, and select More power options.